lcsirmaz/adhesive/linear/README.md

 When both *xyab* and *abuv* are linear, they are adhesive.
 (This is true in general when M has two points, and both XM and MY are linear.)
-Thus exactly one of the six Ingleton inequalities for *abuv* is negative.
+Thus exactly one of the six Ingleton inequalities for the right polmatroid *abuv* is negative.
 This case is indicated by the `$ingleton` variable with value from 1 to 6.

 All vertices of the adhesive cone satisfy *x*⟂*aby*, *y*⟂*abx*, *u*⟂*abv*, *v*⟂*abu* as it is proved in the paper.
 Also, one of *a*⟂*xyb* and *a*⟂*buv*, and one of *b*⟂*axy* and *b*⟂*auv* also holds.
 This latter possibility makes four cases indicated by `$case`.

 Then we proceed as follows.
 For each possible value of `$ingleton` and `$case` all inequalities are generated coming from the Shannon inequalities and the claimed facets.
 Next this set is truncated to be independent.
-The resulting inequalities are printed out, and then the program [POLCO](https://csb.ethz.ch/tools/software/polco.html) is executed to generate all extremal vertices of this part.
+The resulting inequalities are printed out, and then the program [POLCO](https://csb.ethz.ch/tools/software/polco.html) is executed which generates all extremal vertices of this part.
 The extremal vertices are pulled back to (XM,MY) and checked if they are indeed adhesive.

-The intermediate LP problems are solved using [GLPK](https://www.gnu.org/software/glpk/) with the C program [gspx.c](../utils/gspx.c) as wrapper.
+Intermediate LP problems are solved using [GLPK](https://www.gnu.org/software/glpk/) with the C program [gspx.c](../utils/gspx.c) as wrapper.
 That program accepts the constraint matrix *M* and the left hand side, and returns whether there is a feasible solution when all